Slingplayer 2.0 Beta Launches

 Oh, and you Mactards are just going to have to cry in your lattes.
 It works on Windows only.
 Check it out on the Sling Media Download site.

-3 Responses to “Slingplayer 2.0 Beta Launches”
+6 Thoughts on “Slingplayer 2.0 Beta Launches”

 Leave a Reply